Corto Maltese: Character

-Corto Maltese (whose name derives from the Andalusian Argot and means "quick hands") is a laconic sea captain adventuring during the early 20th century (1900–1920s).
+Corto Maltese is a laconic sea captain adventuring during the early 20th century (1900–1920s).
 A "rogue with a heart of gold", he is tolerant and sympathetic to the underdog.
-Born in Valletta on July 10, 1887, he is the son of a British sailor from Cornwall and an Andalusian–Romani witch and prostitute known as "La Niña de Gibraltar".
+Born in Valletta on July 10, 1887, he is the son of a British sailor from Cornwall and an Andalusian–Romani witch and prostitute known as "La Niña de Gibraltar" ("The Girl of Gibraltar").
 As a boy growing up in the Jewish quarter of Córdoba, Maltese discovered that he had no fate line on his palm and therefore carved his own with his father's razor, determining that his fate was his to choose.
 Although maintaining a neutral position, Corto instinctively supports the disadvantaged and oppressed.

 The character embodies the author's skepticism of national, ideological and religious assertions.
 Corto befriends people from all walks of life, including the murderous Russian Rasputin (no relation with the historical figure, apart from physical resemblance and some character traits), British heir Tristan Bantam, voodoo priestess Gold Mouth and Czech academic Jeremiah Steiner.
 He also knows and meets various real-life historical figures, including Jack London, Ernest Hemingway, Hermann Hesse, Butch Cassidy, James Joyce, Gabriele D'Annunzio, Frederick Rolfe, Joseph Conrad, Sükhbaatar, John Reed, White Russian general Roman von Ungern-Sternberg, Enver Pasha of Turkey and Sergei Semenov, modelled after Grigory Semyonov.
 His acquaintances treat him with great respect, as when a telephone call to Joseph Stalin frees him from arrest when he is threatened with execution on the border of Turkey and Armenia.

 Corto's favourite book is Utopia by Thomas More, but he never finishes it.
 He also read books by London, Lugones, Stevenson, Melville and Conrad, and quotes Rimbaud.

 Corto Maltese stories range from straight historical adventure to occult dream sequences.
 He is present when the Red Baron is shot down, helps the Jívaro in South America, and flees Fascists in Venice, but also unwittingly helps Merlin and Oberon to defend Britain and helps Tristan Bantam to visit the lost continent of Mu.

 Chronologically, the first adventure, Corto Maltese: The Early Years, happens during the Russo-Japanese War.
 In other albums he experiences the Great War in several locations, participates in the Russian Civil War after the October Revolution, and appears during the early stages of Fascist Italy.
 In a separate series by Pratt, The Desert Scorpions, Corto is said to be missing in action in Spain during the Spanish Civil War.